 It is written by an external management entity.

-Changes take effect as soon as practical in the implementation."
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates that the power boost factor αr for the r-th RU in the range [0.5, 2] is enabled by the non-AP STA.
+This capability is disabled otherwise."

 DEFVAL { false }